computation-structures/course/L14_Caches_and_the_Memory_Hierarchy.md

 quickly determine that our 3-port main memory (shown here as the two yellow components) was the most costly component both in terms of space and percentage of the cycle time required by the memory accesses.
-So in many ways, we really have a <i>memory machine</i> instead of a <i>computing machine</i>.</p>
+So, in many ways, we really have a <i>memory machine</i> instead of a <i>computing machine</i>.</p>

 <p>The execution of every instruction starts by fetching the instruction